hafizabdulahad0/LLM-Based-DIET-PLANNER-and-CHATBOT/README.md

 1. **Sign up** and fill out your profile.
 2. **Dashboard** shows your BMI, targets, and quick-action buttons.
 3. **Generate Plans**:
    - Click “7-Day Diet Plan” or “Food Analysis”
-   - For single-day plans, use the respective buttons.
 4. **Track** each day’s exercise, diet ✓/✗ and update your weight.
 5. **Export** all records to Excel for your archives.
 6. **Chat**: Click “Chat with Bot” to open the live advisor in a new tab.